Pathoschild/smapi-mod-dump/source/Custom NPC Exclusions/readme.md

 ## Mod Examples
 This mod loads a new data asset into Stardew: `Data/CustomNPCExclusions`.

 The asset is similar to other "Data" types and is a `Dictionary<string, string>` internally.
-Each entry should have a NPC's name as the *key*, and a set of exclusion rules for that NPC as the *value*.
+Each entry should have an NPC's name as the *key*, and a set of exclusion rules for that NPC as the *value*.
 Exclusion rules can be separated by spaces, commas, or forward slashes.

 The asset can be edited in multiple ways; see the sections below for example of specific methods.